Off Piste Skiing Guide Quote

-There is a good range of Avalanche Safety Equipment on the market these days.
+A good range of Avalanche Safety Equipment is on the market these days.
 If you do decide to go Off Piste (or "out of bounds" as they say in the States), you should be equipped with, and have been trained how to use, an Avalanche Transceiver (often referred to as a "peeps", because one of the major brands is the Austrian Pieps).
 This is a combined Transmitter and Receiver.

 When the signal hits a Recco Reflector, even under 10 metres of snow, the frequency is doubled and sent back to the receiver in the detector.

-It is also sensible to take a whistle, flares, a length of rope and a survival bag as well.
-All of this can be carried in a small day pack or rucksack - many of these come with a some sort of water storage pack.
+It is also sensible to take a whistle, flares, a length of rope and a survival bag.
+This can be carried in a small day pack or rucksack - many also come with a water storage pack.

 Extra clothing (gloves, hat, goggles) and high-energy food should also be kept in your rucksack.